SRF0x41/Voyager1/README.md

 ### CCSDS Header Structure

-The `CCSDS_header.h` file defines the structure of the CCSDS packet, including the primary header, the optional secondary header, and the data payload.
+The `CCSDS_header.h` file defines the structure of the CCSDS packet.
+The primary and seconday header structs are packaged into the main packet struct.

 ### Setup Function